cropgeeks/hpc-help/data-storage.rst

 Joint projects shared between multiple institutes are located in ``/mnt/shared/projects/joint``.
 Please :doc:`contact-us` if working on a joint project and access by multiple users is required.

 .. note::
-  JHI/NIAB users should :doc:`contact-us` when starting *any* new project, or to request help with moving existing data into the correct folder structure.
+  JHI users should :doc:`contact-us` when starting *any* new project, or to request help with moving existing data into the correct folder structure.

 User home folders